Productivity is a journey, not a destination.

 - Don’t jump from one job to another trying to multitask.
 Focus on a single task at a time.

 - If you notice multiple tasks that are dragged over many days in a row, reconsider their priority.
 Would you truly let something important hang for such a long time?
 Perhaps it should be disregarded or delegated to someone else.
+It is easyer when you have a team and you can move or delegate tasks using remote collaboration tools.

 - You might not be able to ace the method from the beginning.
 Keep trying until it becomes a habit.
 Consistency is the key to success here.